Diego-Zanetti-Braga/cheat-sheets/cheat-sheet-git-commands.md

 It will create a new commit ignoring all changes done by the commit you referenced in the command.

 ## Set the Remote Repository
+Note: If the repo was cloned, it already has a remote file set up.
 - To check if there is already a remote repository set up
 ````
 $ git remote -v